 There are natural pads as well as low VOC carpet padding and some nontoxic carpet glue that can be purchased through various companies that specialize in non-toxic or green building materials.
 You may also find these chemical free products through the same company that you select your safe flooring.

-Be sure to do your research on which carpet for allergies is best or if you should simply foregot the luxury of carpet for your health.
+Be sure to do your research on which carpet for allergies is best or if you should simply forego the luxury of carpet for your health.
 Always ask questions about fibers, dyes, maintenance demands and the required installation methods.
 Also, request a sample to test before you make your final selection.